Particular/docs.particular.net/nservicebus/azure-service-bus/batching.md

 ## Batching store access

 In order to increase messages throughput, the Azure Service Bus batches operations prior to writing to its internal store.
-This involves delaying write operations.
-When batching is enabled, the write operations are delayed by 20 ms. Read operations are not affected.
-This increases throughput.
+This involves delaying write operations by 20 ms. Read operations are not affected.

 Batching store operations should be disabled for low throughput scenarios requiring low latency.

-The batching is enabled by default.
-In order to disable it, set `EnableBatching` to `false` on [queues](/nservicebus/azure-service-bus/configuration/configuration.md#Queues), [topics](/nservicebus/azure-service-bus/configuration/configuration.md#Topics), and [subscriptions](/nservicebus/azure-service-bus/configuration/configuration.md#Subscriptions).
+Batching is enabled by default.
+In order to disable it, set `EnableBatching` flag to `false` on [queues](/nservicebus/azure-service-bus/configuration/configuration.md#Queues), [topics](/nservicebus/azure-service-bus/configuration/configuration.md#Topics), and [subscriptions](/nservicebus/azure-service-bus/configuration/configuration.md#Subscriptions).

 ## Client-side batching

 Client-side batching allows messages being sent to a queue or topic to be delayed for a short period of time.
-Additional messages sent to the same queue or topic within that period will be grouped and transmitted together in a single batch.
+Additional messages sent to the same queue or topic within the specified time period will be grouped and transmitted together in a single batch.
 This setting affects the Azure Service Bus Message Senders and can be configured using [`BatchFlushInterval`](/nservicebus/azure-service-bus/configuration/configuration.md#messaging-factories).
 Client-side batching is enabled by default.

 Batching store operations should be disabled for low throughput scenarios requiring low latency.
 To do so, set the `BatchFlushInterval` to `TimeSpan.Zero`.
 For high-throughput scenarios, increase the `BatchFlushInterval`.